Baldomo/makesh/README.md

 ---

-### `cache.sh`
+### `util.sh`
+Miscellaneous utilities, where public functions are under `util::`.
+Documentation can be found in the code.
+Contains, in no particular order:
-Contains internal functions to setup and access a project-specific file cache which can track file changes across runs.
+- Internal functions to setup and access a project-specific file cache which can track file changes across runs.
+- A `md5` utility wrapper which detects and uses the correct command for the current system (Unix and BSDs often ship with different commands).
+- An adaptation of [mkropat/sh-realpath](https://github.com/mkropat/sh-realpath), a portable, Bash-ish implementation of `realpath`.
+Functions **do not** accept options like the real program.
+Originally MIT licensed.